Bracketologist

 Do you think the BCS did a good job in creating the new college football playoff system?
 Is there anything they should have borrowed from how NCAA basketball does it?

-Asked by TERR over 11 years ago
+Asked by TERR almost 12 years ago

 I wish the field was a little bigger and that there was more of a potential for mid-majors to get a chance at the championship.
 To me, it seems like the new system will probably be similar to the current one with the only difference being two more teams are invited.
 The small step is significant though.